 If you are interested in finding a side gig you can do from your house, apartment, or wherever you happen to be, there are many options to choose from.
 You’ll be able to earn extra income from the comfort of home.

 Why work from home?
 If you’re working a day job, you may not feel like heading out again after work to pick up extra hours to supplement your paycheck.
 Or, you may want to start a side business from home that has the potential to become your full-time job.
-In this gig economy, starting out working as a freelancer doing side gigs could grow into your career.
+In this gig economy, starting out working as a freelancer doing side gigs and on-demand jobs could grow into your career.

 How to Choose a Side Gig